fcitx5-android/fdroid-build/README.md

 ### Clean build artifacts

-Build artifacts are stored in the `_build`, where unsigned and signed APKs are stored in `_build/unsigned` and `_build/signed` directories respectively.
+Build artifacts are stored in the `_build/signed` directory.
 To clean these artifacts, run:

 ```bash
 cabal run fdroid-build -- clean